-Because the Final Underlier Value is greater than the Buffer Value, the investor receives a full return of the principal amount.
+Because the Final Underlier Value is greater than the Buffer Value, investors receive a full return of the principal amount of their Notes.

 Example 4 - The value of the Underlier decreases from the Initial Underlier Value to the Final Underlier Value by 50% (i.e., the Final Underlier Value is below the Buffer Value).